Data Breach Investigation Services

 It’s also important to determine the severity of the attack to know whether or not it will disrupt internal systems or front–end services or whether sensitive data has been compromised.

-Once you have flagged signs of an intrusion, the next thing is to contain the breach.
+Once you have flagged signs of an intrusion, the next thing is to contain the data breach.
 The goal of containment is to limit the damage of the threat, so it doesn’t affect other systems and the organization at large.
 Hence, the compromised devices within the network are isolated from the rest of the network to halt the attack’s spread.

 There are essentially two types of the containment strategy.
 The first is a long–term containment strategy, with the primary goal being to return all systems to production without the accounts and backdoors that cause the intrusion.